The Texas Way

 I lived in Houston long enough to know that Texans are some of the most compassionate people anywhere.
 Sure, they have backward politics (to me), but they wear their passion for “being Texan” on their sleeves.

-We moved to Houston when I started 10th grade, after a year in Louisiana (moving there right after I started 9th grade in Florida).
+We moved to Houston when I was starting 10th grade, after a year in Louisiana (moving there right after I started 9th grade in Florida).
 I learned right away that Texans will take you in as one of their own if you’re willing to let your guard down and accept their eclectic ways.

 But enough about me.
 This post is about Texans.
-During Hurricane Harvey when we all watched people rush into the rising waters to save other people and pets, it didn’t surprise me.
+During Hurricane Harvey when we all watched people rushing into the rising waters to save other people and pets, it didn’t surprise me.
 I think deep down we all have it in us to help our fellow man, but in Texas it’s more than just an instinct.
 It’s part of their culture.
 I found that out in the short time I called Houston home.
-Whenever someone needed something at my high school, people would get in line to help.
+Whenever someone needed something at my high school, people would get in line to help out.
 I remember once there was this kid who lost his parents in a car crash.
 The whole school was in shock and that kid had a hundred families lined up to help him.
-And not just lip service and prayers either, but real actual families offering to take him in.
-There were other instances too that made me proud to be associated with these strange Southerners in cowboy boots and pickup trucks.
+And not just lip service and “prayers” either, but real actual families offering to take him in.
+There were other instances too that made me proud to be associated with these strange Southerners with cowboy boots and pickup trucks.
 I still am proud.

 If you think Texans care about football, you only know the half of it.
 Texans care.
 Period.
 And caring is the Texas way.

 My family is scattered all across Houston.
 They basically have downtown surrounded.
 And remarkably, not a single one of them was displaced from this storm.
 Sure, they’ve been limited in their mobility, but even as the water was rising everywhere, my 80-year-old mother texted me to say she wish she could go out and help the people who needed it.

 Houston will survive.
 And it will be stronger as a result of this storm.